 You are likely to hear about your results after 1-2 months from the application deadline of the university.
 So be patient, keep your fingers crossed and do celebrate when you get that first admission from a German university.

 A travel insurance covers you during the travel and few initial days in Germany.
 You need to take the travel insurance for two reasons: 1.
 It is a mandatory document in applying for German Student Visa.
 2. For risk-free traveling.
 It is a good idea to cover yourself for initial few months when going abroad.
-Fortunately, unlike other documents, you don’t need to spend much money or time for this.
+Fortunately, unlike other documents, you don’t need to spend much money or time on this.
 Again, there are tons of travel insurance policies out there, waiting just for a call from you.
 You can weigh the benefits according to your needs and chose the best one for you.
-This page contains the information about Bajaj Allianz Student Travel plans.
+This card contains the information about Bajaj Allianz Student Travel plans.

 A non mandatory but highly recommended task.

 So you have made it to this very last step and ready to start your Master studies in Germany.
 It is time for carrying out few remaining tasks to make sure that you are all ready for the big leap.
 But this also the time when you may forget something important; the time when a lot of small things can go wrong.
 So be patient and start early.
 Click this card to discover a checklist of most of the things to cover prior to your departure in general.

 |1||Passport||1-4 weeks||1st Jun - 30th Jun||1st Aug - 30th Sep|

 |2||IELTS||2-8 weeks||15th July - 15th Aug||1st Oct - 30th Oct|

 |3||GRE||4-10 weeks||15th Aug - 15th Sep||1st Nov - 15th Jan|

 |4||Transcripts and Degree Certificate||1-2 weeks||15th Oct - 7th Nov||15th Jan - 31st Jan|